 Federal or State?

 While Medicaid programs often receive federal funds (or have the option to), Medicaid is still organized at the state level.
+The federal government issues block grants which the state then uses to fund part of its Medicaid program.
 As we previously discussed, that means that states have a great deal of freedom and leeway in how they implement their individual systems.

 On the other hand, Medicare is managed by the federal government.
 This means that requirements are far more consistent throughout the country.
 However, it also means that Medicare is far more limited in who and what they can provide coverage for.